Where to find a French bitter liqueur?

 Industrial bitter liqueurs are often standardized and too sweet.

-French artisanal producers like De Michellot are restoring gentian to its former glory.
+French artisanal producers like De Michellot restore gentian to its full nobility.

 Conclusion

-Choosing a French bitter liqueur means rediscovering a part of France's spirits heritage.
+Choosing a French bitter liqueur means rediscovering a part of France's spirit heritage.

 An invitation to rediscover the authentic taste of French bitterness.

-👉 Discover Gentiane De Michellot , the elegant and vegetal bitterness signed French craftsmanship, on demichellot.com .
+👉 Discover Gentiane De Michellot, the elegant and herbaceous bitterness signed by French craftsmanship, on demichellot.com.

-bitter liqueur, French bitter liqueur, bitter aperitif, bitter gentian, bitter spirits, bitter alcohol, alternative to Suze, French artisanal liqueur, gentian liqueur, natural bitterness
+bitter liqueur, French bitter liqueur, bitter aperitif, bitter gentian, bitter spirits, bitter alcohol, Suze alternative, French artisanal liqueur, gentian liqueur, natural bitterness